Geeksltd/GCop/Rules/GCop155.md

 ## Rule description

-The `Intersect` method returns the common elements of both entities and returns the result as a new entity.
-It is more faster than using `Where` with `Contains`.
+The `Intersect` method returns the common elements between two collections.
+It is faster and more readable than a manual implementation of that logic using `Where` with `Contains`.

 ## Example